-The best thing that can happen to red fish is gravlax.
-And the best proportion for it is following.
+The best thing that can happen to red fish such as trout or salmon, is gravlax.
+And the best proportion for this recipe is following.

 Middle part of salmon or trout fillet

 Salt – 10% of the weight of the fish

 Whiskey (yes, whiskey!) – 10% of the weight of the fish